barak/pstoedit/readme.txt

 PSTOEDIT
-Copyright (C) 1993,1994,1995,1996,1997 Wolfgang Glunz, Wolfgang.Glunz@mchp.siemens.de
+Copyright (C) 1993 - 1999 Wolfgang Glunz, wglunz@geocities.com

 pstoedit converts Postscript(TM) and PDF files to other vector graphic formats so that they can be edited graphically.
-See pstoedit.man or manual.html for more details on which formats are supported by pstoedit.
+See pstoedit.htm or index.htm for more details on which formats are supported by pstoedit.

-The architecture of pstoedit consists of a PostScript frontend which needs to call a PostScript interpreter like Ghostscript and the individual backends which are pugged into a kind of framework.
+The architecture of pstoedit consists of a PostScript frontend which needs to call a PostScript interpreter like Ghostscript and the individual backends which are plugged into a kind of framework.

 This framework can be used independently from the PostScript frontend from any other program.
 The framework provides a uniform interface to